camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ## Summary

-In this guide, you gained a better understanding of what migration from Camunda Platform to Camunda Cloud means.
+In this guide, you hopefully gained a better understanding of what migration from Camunda Platform to Camunda Cloud means.
 Specifically, this guide outlined the following:

 * Differences in application architecture
 * How process models and code can generally be migrated, whereas runtime and history data cannot